AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/report-usage/access-organize-reports.md

 1. Specify a name for the new folder, then press Enter.
 1. From the **My Reports** folder, add reports to the new folder.
-   For information about adding a report to a new folder, see the [Add reports to a folder](#adding-reports-to-a-folder) section in this article.
+   For information about adding a report to a new folder, see the [Add reports to a folder](#add-reports-to-a-folder) section in this article.

    >[!NOTE]
    >
    >You can only add new folders to the **My Reports** folder.
 You cannot add new folders or reports to the **Shared with Me** or **All Reports** folders.

-### Add reports to a folder
+### Add reports to a folder {#add-reports-to-a-folder}

 1. Click **Reporting** in the Global Navigation Bar, then click the **Reports** tab.